stevethedev/github-user-search/README.md

 3. Redux for the data-store (Flux pattern)
 4. WebPack to bring it all together
 5. Primarily targeting Firefox
+6. Build the auth token into the source, but keep it out of source-control

 ## Capabilities